 8. Lake Matheson, West Coast

-Lake Matheson is located near the Fox Glacier and is known to have excellent reflections of the mountains.
+Known to have excellent reflections of the mountains, Lake Matheson is located near the Fox Glacier.
 It is best to come for sunrise when the water is usually still.
 Another great spot to check out is Gillespie’s Beach, a little further down the road.